Migraine Headache Pain Management

 The most common types of headaches seen by healthcare providers include migraine headaches (with or without aura), tension headaches and those originating in the neck area (cervical muscular headaches).

 In today’s society, headaches are one of the most common medical complaints.
 Headache pain may be extremely intense, but most headaches are unrelated to structural neurologic disease.
 While some are related to life-threatening disorders, the vast majority of headache pains are chronic and not related to neurologic dysfunction.
 More than 300 different conditions can produce headache pains, and for that reason precisely, determining the cause of this pain can be a difficult process.

-The key to making any diagnosis about the cause of headache pain is first to obtain a thorough history from the patient.
+The key to making any diagnosis about the cause of headache pain is first to obtain a thorough history.
 Details about the headache pain — such as when it started, where it is located, the quality of the symptoms, what makes it better or worse — are all pertinent.
 Other health conditions and lifestyle choices may also be contributing factors to headache pain.

 The type of headache and its associated symptoms determine the choice of headache / migraine pain management and treatment.
 Ideally, the goal of headache pain treatment is to become headache-free.
 However, when that is unlikely, the goal is to decrease the pain intensity, as well as the frequency of the headaches.
 There are a number of headache and migraine pain management and treatment options that help reduce headaches and migraines, which include: